 Researching Kimberley History

-If you are researching or would like to research Kimberley, or any Australian history, then bookmark this page for links to some very useful research sources Use the links (on this page) in the Table of Contents to get there fast.
+If you are researching or would like to research Kimberley, or any Australian history, then bookmark this page for links to some online resources I have found useful sources, keeping in mind this page is just scratching the surface of what is out there.
+We hope this page may inspire some new research tangent for you to follow.
+Enjoy.

 There are many places to research Australian history online but one that should be first on your list is the National Library of Australia's outstanding Trove search.
 Trove will search pictures, photos, objects, Australian digitised Newspapers, (Sign up as an NLA Trove "Corrector" to help correct newspaper text), along with maps, books, journals, articles or datasets, diaries, letters or archives, music, sound and video, archived websites (1996 to now), people and organisations and or ALL in the one search.
-You will be amazed what you can find.
+You will be amazed what you can find. @Wragge - Tim Sherratt All of the KHS digital archive collection on Flickr has been submitted to the NLA's "People Places & Events" Group on Flickr, which then allows it to appear on the NLA's "Trove: Australia in Pictures," (formerly the NLA's "Picture Australia") group on Flickr and then on the NLA's Trove Search. (eg. Search all KHS images on Trove.:-) Once there you can "Sort by Date" (earliest or latest first) and also "Refine your Results" (on left) by various methods to help narrow down your search eg. by decade or then year.

 NAA - National Archives AustraliaThe National Archives of Australia is another prime source where you will find the WWI & WWII (some digitised) service records of your ancestors or other amazing digitised records of your research subjects.
 Go to the main NAA Search Page then use the "Search as a Guest" option (no signup neccesary).
 Once you have entered your subject and receive the results you can click the "Digitised" column to sort all digitised records first.
 If you see a record that interests you that is not digitised, the NAA will have that record digitised in a short time for a small and reasonable fee, considering the fee is the same if the record is just a few pages or hundreds of pages.
 Try searching "Kununurra," "Wyndham" or "Ord River" for some interesting records or type in your surname!